 Scotland will travel to face Norway in a friendly on 19 November.

-Gordon Strachan's side concluded their World Cup qualifying campaign with a 2-0 victory over Croatia and had already lined up a friendly against the United States next month.
+Gordon Strachan's side concluded their World Cup qualifying campaign with and had already lined up a friendly against the United States next month.

 Norway, who last met Scotland in 2009, also missed out on a place at next year's World Cup finals in Brazil.

 That last encounter, in Oslo, produced a 4-0 win for the hosts in a World Cup qualifier but the Scots did win on their previous visit to the Norwegian capital.

 The venue for the November meeting is yet to be confirmed.